-During its meetings of 2022, Committee considered several matters and resolved the following:
+During its meetings of 2023, Committee considered several matters and resolved the following:

-- 1. Approve the External Auditor's audit report on the financial statements for the financial year ended 31st of December 2021. - 2.
-Review and endorse the financial statements for the financial year ended 31st of December 2021 and present the executive summary report. - 3.
-Endorse the appointment of the External Auditor for the financial year ended 31st of December 2022 and determine their fees. - 4.
-Endorse 2021 Corporate Governance Report. - 5.
-Endorse the financial statements for the financial period ended 31st of March 2022 and present the executive summary report. - 6.
-Review and endorse the financial statements for the financial period ended 30th of June 2022. - 7.
-Review and endorse the financial statements for the financial period ended 30th of September 2022 and present the executive summary report. - 8.
-Periodic review of internal audit activities, including risk assessment update, audit plan for the Company and its joint venture, conclusions, recommendations and related corrective actions. - 9.
-Conduct annual self-assessment of Committee performance. - 10.
-Review the funding policy at the joint venture level. - 11.
-Endorse the appointment of the Internal Auditor for a period of five years, starting 1st of January 2023 after reviewing the procedures for floating the tender and making relevant assessments. - 12.
-Present QAMCO 2022 BAC meeting timetable for acknowledgement.
+- 1. Approve the External Auditor's audit report on the financial statements for the financial year ended 31st of December 2022. - 2.
+Review and endorse the financial statements for the financial year ended 31st of December 2022 and present the executive summary report. - 3.
+Endorse the appointment of the External Auditor for the financial year ended 31st of December 2023 and determine their fees - 4.
+Endorse 2022 Corporate Governance Report. - 5.
+Endorse the financial statements for the financial period ended 31st of March 2023 and present the executive summary report. - 6.
+Present executive summary report (Year-to-Date April 2023). - 7.
+Review and endorse the financial statements for the financial period ended 30th of June 2023. - 8.
+Review and endorse the financial statements for the financial period ended 30th of September 2023 and present the executive summary report. - 9.
+Follow up with the newly appointed internal auditor assigned to carry out the internal audit mandate for the company for a period of five years starting from January 1, 2023.
+This includes budgetary considerations, the required working hours for the activities, risk assessment criteria, and the development of an audit plan covering both the company and its Joint venture.
+Additionally, it involves quality review of the internal audit function of the joint venture, and conducting follow-ups on observations from the previous internal audit.
+The committee recommended the need to coordinate with the partner 'Hydro' in the joint project to perform audit tasks.
+It also emphasized the necessity of providing human resources and qualified personnel for the internal auditor to carry out the audit tasks effectively. - 10.
+Conduct annual self-assessment of Committee performance. - 11.
+Present QAMCO 2023 BAC meeting timetable for acknowledgement.

 In accordance with Committee's Terms of Reference, the meeting of the Committee shall be valid only in the presence of the Committee Chairman and a majority of its members.
 Minutes of meeting shall be prepared for each meeting and signed by all members and representatives present at the meeting.
 In accordance with the Committee's Terms of Reference, Committee holds at least (6) meetings during the financial year.
-During 2022, Committee met the minimum required number of meetings (6 meetings).
+During 2023, Committee met the minimum required number of meetings (6 meetings).